 Consuming coffee with caffeine directly impacts your central nervous system by stimulating brain activity and increasing alertness, potentially disrupting your sleep patterns and quality.
 Caffeine metabolism plays an important role in this process, as caffeine blocks adenosine receptors, a neurotransmitter that promotes relaxation and sleepiness.

 By interfering with adenosine’s function, caffeine prolongs the time it takes to fall asleep, affecting your overall sleep latency.
-Additionally, caffeine’s stimulation of the central nervous system leads to heightened alertness and can cause an increase in heart rate, making it challenging to unwind and enter a restful sleep state.
+Additionally, Caffeine’s stimulation of the central nervous system leads to heightened alertness and can cause an increase in heart rate, making it challenging to unwind and enter a restful sleep state.

 Understanding how caffeine influences neurotransmitter activity and impacts your central nervous system is essential in managing your consumption to promote better sleep quality.